Yorkshire Ramblers' Club

 The Yorkshire Ramblers' Club (YRC) was founded in Leeds on 6 October 1892.
 It is the second-oldest mountaineering club in England (the oldest being the Alpine Club), and the UK's oldest caving club, active in mountaineering and caving in the United Kingdom and internationally.

-The club’s purpose is to enable “…experienced and competent hillwalkers, scramblers, climbers, mountaineers, ski-tourers, snowshoers, cavers and explorers who want to meet enthusiastic like-minded individuals to pursue their chosen activities in the UK and abroad.”
+The club’s purpose is to enable “…experienced hillwalkers, scramblers, climbers, mountaineers, ski-tourers, snowshoers, cavers and explorers who want to meet like-minded individuals to pursue their chosen activities in the UK and abroad.”

 History

 On 13 July 1892 four Yorkshire gentlemen met at the home of Herbert Slater in Leeds to discuss the idea of forming a club for individuals interested in promoting the idea of walking and the study of the countryside.
 At an open meeting held at the Skyrack Inn, Headingley on 6 October 1892 it was unanimously decided to form a club to organise walking and mountaineering expeditions and encourage the study of nature.
 The name of the club was picked from others including The Three Peaks Club, but "Yorkshire understatement prevailed" and the name Yorkshire Ramblers' Club was chosen.
 From the club’s beginning, members were meeting in “…Switzerland, for instance, and greater attention was paid to climbing in the Lake District, North Wales, and other mountainous parts of the British Isles.”

 Club member Harold Brodrick published a survey of Marble Arch Cave in scientific journals in 1909.